 In 1998, Trice created nathantrice/RITUALS, a Project-by-Project dance theater company as a means to share his own artistic vision.
 Since then he and his company have toured throughout the United States, Bermuda, Aruba, Japan, Argentina and Hong Kong.
 Over the past fifteen years, the company has performed in some of the most prestigious festivals, including Summer Stage, Jacob’s Pillow Dance Festival, the 92nd Street Y’s Harkness Dance Festival in the world, including City Center Fall For Dance, Lincoln Center’s Out of Doors, E-Moves Gatehouse Dance Festival, Symphony Space, Judson Memorial Church’s DADD series, Danspace Project, (IABD) International Association of Blacks in Dance, Hiroshima City Museum, Dance New Amsterdam’s (DNA) In The Company of Men, Aruba Festival and The Hong Kong Hip Hop Festival.

-During this time Trice focused on developing a number of multimedia thematic projects that aim to reflect dynamics of identity, gender culture and the human spirit.
-Below are a number of those projects:
+During this time Trice focused on developing a number of multimedia projects that aim to reflect dynamics of identity, gender culture, technology and the human spirit.

 The Recognizing Women Project created in 2001, bridges the gap between art and academia through collaborative interdisciplinary research initiatives between the company, high school & professional female dancers, and students enrolled in local university social sciences and humanities departments.
 The mission of the project is to create artistic/educational work that addresses various social, political, cultural contributions, as well emotional, psychological and spiritual experiences of women.